nishantdaki/shorewise_assign/README.md

 Pandas relies on Numpy and Matplotlib, two of the other main libraries that should be present in the toolkit of any Data Scientist, and as we will see there are many pandas functions which are naturally derived from them.

-Here i have written one Python Program Which takes Two .dat Files and create DataFrame and joins them and Write them in One Excel File.
+Here i have written one Python Program Which takes Two .dat Files and create DataFrame and joins them and print.

 .dat files

 Data.dat
 Data1.dat

-as output i have created one Excel File (output.xlsx)

 Question 4: Write python code to establish connection with any database (SQL/MongoDB).

+Answer:

+Files/Folder:- dbcon.py

 I have written one Python program to establish connection with PosgreSQL database.